Step 1: Design of the Cabriole Legs Used to Build the Bedside Table Frame Assembly

 With no solid lumber available, it was necessary to join 2 pieces of 2″ lumber, each measuring 2″ x 3 1/4″ x 30″.
 The mating faces were milled in the industrial jointer.

 When preparing to join the 2 pieces of lumber, it is wise to make the widths identical for 2 reasons, (1) the 2 pieces are edge clamped at each end to prevent skewing, and (2) milling the finished article is easier with the mating faces flush.
 I am a great believer in applying glue evenly to all surfaces to be mated.
 Initially, apply glue in a zig zag form, then spread evenly over all mating surfaces using a small artist’s paint brush.
+Due to the large contact area, no dowels or fasteners are required for this connection.

 Once the glue is dried and cured, scrape the excess glue off and mill the lumber to 3 1/4″ x 3 1/4″.
 Use the hardboard template to form the pattern, with the inner flat edge of the template meeting at one corner as shown in photo.